padthaitofuhot/pve-cslb/README.md

 ## Requirements

-1. A valid Proxmox API endpoint
+1. One of: a usable Proxmox HTTPS API endpoint, ssh access to, or local access to, a Proxmox PVE host with usable `pvesh`
 2. Credentials with read and migrate permissions
-3. An environment capable of running the script
+3. An environment capable of running the script (use `bash scripts/setup-environment.sh` to get one)
+4. Internet access to download required external modules (a list of these is below)

 ## Configuration